mulderp/mulderp.github.com/_posts/2016-01-26-marvin-minsky-passed-away.md

 >I quite liked the last answer I got from you
 >(10/02/2003), that brains could be seen as
 >finite-state machines.
 I was wondering lately what the
->evolutionary reason was, that human has a certain
+>evolutionary reason was, that humans have a certain
 >number of neuron cells.
 >
 >I am working on integrating more transistors in